CoreumFoundation/docs-next/app/docs/core_dex/api-server/update-service/update-service.mdx

 # update service

-The update

-The way it does this is by listening on a kafka topic and publishing the messages to the interested listeners.
+The update service provides a websocket which refreshes the data based on actual changes.
+The use of the websocker reduces the numbers of reads required to produce the same data to the connected clients, thus lowering database load and related costs.

 ## Response messages